Stratifications of real vector spaces from constructible sheaves with conical microsupport: Introduction

-Along these lines, Kashiwara and Schapira made two conjectures in the most abstract derived setting.
-They posit, roughly speaking, that every object can be directly related to interval objects, either by stratification of its support or---even more strongly---by resolution.
-More precisely, the first conjecture concerns the relationship between, on one hand, constructibility of sheaves on real vector spaces in the derived category with microsupport restricted to a cone, and on the other hand, stratification of the vector space in a manner compatible with the cone \cite[Conjecture~3.17]{kashiwara-schapira2017} \footnote{Bibliographic note: this conjecture appears in~v3 (the version cited here) and earlier versions of the cited arXiv preprint.
+The conjectures of Kashiwara and Schapira are phrased in the most abstract derived setting.
+They posit, roughly speaking, that every object can be directly related to indicator objects, either by stratification of its support or---more strongly---by resolution.
+More precisely, the first conjecture concerns the relation between, on one hand, constructibility of sheaves on real vector spaces in the derived category with microsupport restricted to a cone, and on the other hand, stratification of the vector space in a manner compatible with the cone \cite[Conjecture~3.17]{kashiwara-schapira2017} \footnote{Bibliographic note: this conjecture appears in~v3 (the version cited here) and earlier versions of the cited arXiv preprint.
 It does not appear in the published version \cite{kashiwara-schapira2018}, which is~v6 on the arXiv.
 The published version is cited where it is possible to do so, and v3 \cite{kashiwara-schapira2017} is cited otherwise.} (Corollary~\ref{c:strat}).
-The second concerns piecewise linear (PL) objects in this context, particularly the existence of polyhedrally structured resolutions that, in principle, lend themselves to explicit or algorithmic computation \cite[Conjecture~3.20]{kashiwara-schapira2019} (Corollary~\ref{c:PL}).
+The second concerns piecewise linear (PL) objects in this context, particularly existence of polyhedrally structured resolutions that, in principle, lend themselves to explicit or algorithmic computation \cite[Conjecture~4.19]{kashiwara-schapira2018} = \cite[Conjecture~3.20]{kashiwara-schapira2019}~(\mbox{Corollary}~\ref{c:PL}).

 This note uses the most elementary poset module setting \cite{hom-alg-poset-mods} to prove these conjectures.
-Both follow immediately from Theorem~\ref{t:res} here, which translates the relevant real-vector-space special cases of the syzygy theorem for complexes of poset modules \cite[Theorem~6.17]{hom-alg-poset-mods} (reviewed in Section~\ref{s:syzygy}) into the language of derived categories of constructible sheaves with conic microsupport or under a conic~topology.
+Both follow immediately from Theorem~\ref{t:res} here, which translates the relevant real-vector-space special cases of the syzygy theorem for complexes of poset modules \cite[Theorem~6.17]{hom-alg-poset-mods} (reviewed in Section~\ref{s:syzygy}) into the language of derived categories of constructible sheaves with conic microsupport or under a conic~topology (reviewed in Section~\ref{s:cones}).